Alice C. Linsley

 The oldest site of red ochre mining is in the Lebombo Mountains of southern Africa.
 This ore was ground to powder and used to paint sacred objects and to bury the dead.
 The red ochre represented blood and the power of blood as a symbol of life.
 It implies an impulse to immortality among archaic populations of Africa.

 In the cosmology of the Nubian's southern ancestors blood was associated with crosses.
 This is evidenced on the Blombos Cave artifact found in southern Africa.
 It is a red stone etched with X around the edges (see right).

 This is the oldest known symbolic artifact and the plaque was likely taken from mines that were in operation about 80,000 years ago in the Lebombo Mountains.
 This was the site of major mining operations, as Stan Gooch explains:

 One of the largest sites evidenced the removal of a million kilos of ore.
 At another site half a million stone-digging tools were found, all showing considerable wear.
 All of the sites in fact produced thousands of tools and involved the removal of large quantities of ore; and while some were open quarries, others had true mining tunnels.

-The Lebombo Mountains is also where H.B.S.
-Cooke and his associates discovered the oldest known human burial, between 46,000 and 80,000 years old.
-The site is that of a small boy buried with a seashell pendant and covered in red ochre.
+In the Lebombo Mountains H.B.S.
+Cooke and his associates discovered a human burial dating between 46,000 and 80,000 years old.
+The burial is that of a small boy buried with a seashell pendant and covered in red ochre.